-Rich in culture, steeped in history, and vibrant with a raw, natural beauty, Victoria, British Columbia, on Vancouver Island is a travel destination sought out by thousands of visitors from around the globe each year.
-From so-called beaches to lush gardens to sparkling waterways and more, Victoria has much to offer.
+Rich in culture, steeped in history, and vibrant with natural beauty, Victoria, British Columbia, on Vancouver Island is a travel destination sought out by thousands of visitors from around the globe each year.
+From beautiful beaches to lush gardens and sparkling waterways, Victoria has so much to offer.

 Travelers arrive in Victoria from the mainland by ferry, cruise ship, seaplane, or airplane.
 At the heart of Victoria lies her expansive Inner Harbour where a 360-degree view unfurls all around: elegant vessels moored at docks bob on the water, horse-drawn carriages line the avenues, double-decker British style buses await passengers.
-The neo-baroque Parliament Buildings and the iconic Empress Hotel, now designated a historical site, both lie in compliment of one another with their flower embellished lawns.
+The neo-baroque parliament buildings and the iconic Empress Hotel, now designated a historical site, lie adjacent to one another with their impressive flower embellished lawns.

-Named the Garden City, Victoria presents a feast for the senses, all highly photogenic.
-Tall totem poles, museums, arts & crafts displays, and galleries abound.
-Beyond the harbour, Victoria offers to the discerning traveler many hidden gems.
+Named the Garden City, Victoria presents a feast for the senses: tall totem poles, museums, arts & crafts displays, and galleries abound.
+Beyond the harbour, Victoria offers the discerning traveler many hidden gems.

-Ride along the waterfront and view the majestic Olympic Mountains across the strait, pass a haunted beach-front different, delve into historical neighborhoods lined with well preserved Victorian homes.
+Ride along the waterfront and view the majestic Olympic Mountains across the strait, delve into historical neighbourhoods lined with well preserved Victorian homes.
 Walk alongside a shimmering lake, or hike beneath towering firs along an emerald fern trail.
-Victoria’s diverse and lush nature is present everywhere you go, be it countryside or city center.
+Victoria’s diverse and lush nature is present everywhere you go, be it countryside or city centre.

 Victoria thrives as a modern city yet retains its First Nation heritage and fascinating gold rush history.
 Cycling, kayaking, and whale watching are among the many activities enjoyed for the greater part of the year.
-For those looking for luxury, five-star hotels such as the Fairmont Empress offer relaxing spa treatments.
+For those looking for luxury, five-star hotels such as the Fairmont Empress offer relaxing spa treatments and high tea.
 Whether your tastes lean toward enjoying nature or a more indulgent pursuit, Victoria, BC, has something to offer everyone.